Rinesh44/Suchi/README.md

 # Suchi

-Suchi is an AI-based POS system for retail stores to handle the sales, inventory and credit management.
+Suchi is a POS system for retail stores to handle the sales, inventory and credit management.
 It is all at once, a software solution built particularly for retail businesses to the small and midsize retailers to manage stocks and credits.

 ## Screenshots